JorgeOchoaReyes/Dota2_Web_Scrapper/README.md

     }
 };

-It also obtain the iamges of the hero Icon:

-Along with Each Ability icon.
+It also obtain the images of the hero Icon, along with Each Ability icon.